 It’s March and I have quite a bit of exciting news including the upcoming release of my new ebook and ecourse on language learning for introverts!
 You can sign up to find out when it officially releases here.

 For those of you who are unfamiliar with #clearthelist, I would like to welcome you to #clearthelist where we share our monthly goals!
 And for those of you who are returning – welcome back!
-Just as a quick recap, I cohost #clearthelist with a lovely team of bloggers: Lindsay of Lindsay Does Languages, Esther of Local Adventurer, and Mariah of Food, Booze & Baggage.
-You should definitely take a minute to head over and check out their sites if you haven’t already!
+Just as a quick recap, I cohost #clearthelist with Lindsay of Lindsay Does Languages.
+You should definitely take a minute to head over and check out her site if you haven’t already!

 We’d absolutely love for you to a part of our community.
 You can join us by adding a link to your own goal post below.